 To start tracking and analyzing your traffic, you will need to create a new Property in Google Analytics.
 You can follow this tutorial to see how.
 Here's a sample setup for a property to track your Kuula content:

 Once you have created a property, the tracking id is a string that should look similar to this:

 UA-000000-2.
 You can follow instructions in this tutorial under the section Find your Google Analytics ID to find and copy the id from your GA property.

 Once you have the tracking id, simply paste it on the Preferences page as pictured below, hit save and your traffic will start being analyzed immediately.

 Exploring the data

-Once you are all setup, head to Google Analytics panel, login and you can start exporing the data.
+Once you are all setup, head to Google Analytics panel, login and you can start exploring the data.

-The collected data includes all visits to any post or tour you published on Kuula.
+The collected data includes all visits to any post or tour you published on Kuula both viewed directly or as an embedded player.
 It also tracks visits on your profile page as well as clicks on hotspots and links in interactive cards.